aurangzebkhanse/ProductCatalog/README.md

 - Response: 204 No Content

 - Error Responses:
-•	404 Not Found: If the product with the specified ID does not exist.
-•	401 Unauthorized: If the user is not authenticated as an admin.
+â€¢	404 Not Found: If the product with the specified ID does not exist. â€¢	401 Unauthorized: If the user is not authenticated as an admin.

 - Note: Requires admin authentication.